feathersjs/docs/api/hooks-common.md

 ### `disallow(...providers)` [source](https://github.com/feathersjs/feathers-hooks-common/blob/master/src/services/disallow.js)

 Disallows access to a service method completely or for specific providers.
-All providers (REST, Socket.io and Primus) set the hook.params.provider property, and disallow checks this.
+All providers (REST, Socket.io and Primus) set the context.params.provider property, and disallow checks this.

 - Used as a `before` hook.